Project node-addon-slsa

 node-addon-slsa

-by the same GitHub Actions workflow run.
-Uses sigstore for npm provenance
+produced by the same GitHub Actions workflow run.
+Uses sigstore for

-Aborts npm install with a SECURITY error if any check fails.
+verification.
+Aborts npm install with a SECURITY error if any check

 Threat model

-This tool trusts two infrastructure providers: GitHub Actions (build environment and attestation authority) and the sigstore public-good instance (Fulcio CA, Rekor transparency log).
+Trusts GitHub Actions (build environment, attestation authority) and the sigstore public-good instance (Fulcio CA, Rekor).
 If either is compromised, verification may pass for malicious artifacts.

 Protected